-Republican regents’ assertion that politics do not come into play is almost an oxymoron considering that their titles contain either an “R” or “D” on their website.
+Republican regents’ assertion that politics do not come into play makes little sense considering that their titles contain either an “R” or “D” on their website.

 While political ties at CU are not unprecedented, and in many ways unavoidable due to a political board, Kennedy’s presidency is the most blatant example to date.
 Unfortunately, higher education institutions like CU have become mired in undue political influence.

 One CU law student who helped lead the charge of protests against Kennedy told the CUI, “to act as if the regents have never been, or should not be, a political body is a joke.”

 “I think that this process of electing Kennedy is a very big reflection of what happens when you allow your board of regents to be elected,” said third-year law graduate Dana Steiner in an interview following Kennedy’s confirmation in May. “(The regents) turned an apolitical position into a political fight that gained national news attention.”